AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-34/acsd-52160-product-validation-result-against-the-cart-price-rule.md

 ---
 title: "ACSD-52160: Product validation result against the cart price rule"
-description: Apply the ACSD-51102 patch to fix the Adobe Commerce issue where a catalog rule that is applied to a large number of products is not correctly indexed when the rule is enabled by a scheduled update.
+description: Apply the ACSD-52160 patch to fix the Adobe Commerce issue where the product validation result against the cart price rule is not properly evaluated based on the rule condition [!UICONTROL If an item is FOUND/NOT FOUND in the cart with All/Any of these conditions true].
 ---
-# ACSD-51102: Catalog rule applied to large number of products not correctly indexed
+# ACSD-52160: Product validation result against the cart price rule is not properly evaluated

-The ACSD-51102 patch fixes the issue where a catalog rule that is applied to a large number of products is not correctly indexed when the rule is enabled by a scheduled update.
+The ACSD-52160 patch fixes the issue where the product validation result against the cart price rule is not properly evaluated based on the rule condition [!UICONTROL If an item is FOUND/NOT FOUND in the cart with All/Any of these conditions true].
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.33 is installed.
-The patch ID is ACSD-51102.
+The patch ID is ACSD-52160.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions

 **The patch is created for Adobe Commerce version:**

-* Adobe Commerce (all deployment methods) 2.4.3-p1
+* Adobe Commerce (all deployment methods) 2.4.5-p2

 **Compatible with Adobe Commerce versions:**

-* Adobe Commerce (all deployment methods) 2.4.2 - 2.4.6-p1
+* Adobe Commerce (all deployment methods) 2.4.4 - 2.4.6-p1

 >[!NOTE]
 >